makrai/notes/szabolcsi97-scope.md

   * data from Hungarian, a language that "wears its LF on its sleeve,"
     * provide specific empirical support for Beghelli & Stowell
-  * I propose that Beghelli and Stowell's LF, can be quite directly mapped onto somewhat modifified Kamp and Reyle (1993) style Discourse Representations.
+  * I propose that Beghelli and Stowell's LF, can be quite directly mapped onto somewhat modifified Kamp and Reyle (1993) style Discourse Representations
-    * The main concrete modification to be proposed pertains to widening the class of discourse referents.
+    * The main concrete modification to be proposed pertains to widening the class of discourse referents
-  * the Hungarian data will be shown to provide evidence that the denotational semantics of the noun phrase delimits, but not determine, whether it introduces a discourse referent.
+  * the Hungarian data will be shown to provide evidence that the denotational semantics of the noun phrase delimits, but not determine, whether it introduces a discourse referent

 # 2 CONSTRUCTIVE APPROACHES TO DIFFERENTIAL SCOPE TAKING 4